cpatrasciuc/schnapsen-card-game/src/ai/eval/tuning_mcts_player.md

 executing a player action decreased from 73% (GameState.deep_copy: 66%,
 PlayerAction.execute: 7%) to 26% (only PlayerAction.execute).

-TODO: Look for other things that could be sped up.
 [//]: # (TODO: Look for other things that could be sped up.)

 ## Tune the max_iterations and max_permutations params